Who's to Blame?Female Corrections Officer Killed

 Darla Kay Lathrem, a 38-year-old rookie corrections officer, was

-with a sledgehammer June 11 by escaping inmates while supervising five male inmates as they worked on dormitory renovations at Charlotte Correctional Institution in Florida.
+beaten to death with a sledgehammer June 11 by escaping inmates while supervising five male inmates as they worked on dormitory renovations at Charlotte Correctional Institution in Florida.

 In an example of profound insight, Governor Jeb Bush stated that "If anyone thinks being a correctional officer is easy work, sadly that's not the case."
 Nope.
 Dangerous places.
 Shit happens.
 Too bad.

 The Governor asked the people not to blame the legislature (or its budget cuts), and presumably not to blame the Governor either.
 But that wasn't good enough for the Gainesville Sun

 And don't go pointing fingers at the $45 million in Department of Corrections budget cuts contained in the new, not-yet-signed state budget.
 After all, those cuts haven't even kicked in yet.Correctional facilites can probably never be termed totally "safe," but there are always measures that can be taken to make conditions safer: better staffing, "man down" alarms, improved emergency procedures.
 Much of that takes funding.
 And if the funding isn't there, there is someone to blame.